But first — swimmers will find this video very beneficial…

 So here’s something amazing to consider if you’re swimming and your sole aim is to lose as much weight as quickly as possible.

 Basically speaking, science has shown that the colder the water the greater the urge your body has to consume calories!
-So, for example, when the study I mentioned above showed that swimming to lose weight produced far less results than walking or cycling, it’s highly likely the participants were swimming in a cool water pool causing them to eat more when they were done!
+So, for example, when the study I mentioned above showed that swimming to lose weight produced far fewer results than walking or cycling, it’s highly likely the participants were swimming in a cool water pool causing them to eat more when they were done!

 Pretty amazing stuff isn’t it!